-SamCart's Integration Engine is here to help you connect SamCart to each of your favorite tools + automate everything from cart abandonment to delivering your products.
+SamCart's Integration Engine is here to help you connect SamCart to each of your favorite tools and automate everything from cart abandonment to delivering your products.

 The Integration Engine allows you to create custom If/Then rules that help you automate every step of your customer's journey.
 These rules are based off of Trigger Events that happen inside of SamCart.
-So you can create your own rule when a contact runs into any of these Trigger Events...
+You can create your own rules for when a contact runs into any of these Trigger Events:

 - Product Purchased - fires when a product is purchased as a primary product, upsell, order bump, or payment option.

 - Product Refunded - fires when a refund occurs inside of SamCart for the product.

 - Product Partially Refunded - fires when a partial refund occurs inside of SamCart for the product.

 - Product Added to Order - fires when a product is added to an Order.
 See more information on the Add to Order feature here.

 - Prospect Created (i.e. Cart Abandonment) - fires 2 hours after a prospect is created.
 See more information on the Cart Abandonment feature here.